Jmagero/hello-world-react-rails/README.md

 ### Prerequisites
 - A browser to open the main file
-- Ruby 3.0.1p64 or higher
+- Ruby 2.6.8
 - Node.js
 - NPM
 - Yarn

 ### Get files
 1. Open your terminal or command prompt.
-2. If you do not have git installed in your system, skip this step and go to step 3; otherwise, go to the directory where you want to copy the project files and clone it by copying this text into your command prompt/terminal: `git clone git@github.com:StarSheriff2/hello-rails-react.git`.
+2. If you do not have git installed in your system, skip this step and go to step 3; otherwise, go to the directory where you want to copy the project files and clone it by copying this text into your command prompt/terminal: `https://github.com/Jmagero/hello-world-react-rails.git`.
 <br>Now go to the ***"Install Dependencies"*** section
 3. Download the program files by clicking on the green button that says “**Code**” on the upper right side of the project frame.
 4. You will see a dropdown menu.
 Click on “**Download ZIP**.”